 The Runway card displays 1) the projected last month your current Available Cash Balance, which includes the most recent information as of the day you are viewing the card, will be able to fully cover expenses and 2) the projected number of months your current Available Cash Balance will fully cover your expenses.
 The calculation is based on monthly burn run rate for the most recent full month.

 💡 A detailed explanation for anyone curious about how we calculate runway end date at Puzzle….
 Your runway and runway coverage month in Puzzle are based on fractional months covered by your burn.
-The best way to illustrate is using an example:
+The best way to illustrate this is using an example:

 If you have $180,000 as your Available Cash Balance as of 4/10/2022, and your burn rate is $24,000 per month from the previous month, your runway is 7.5 months [$180,000 / $24,000].